-To help you find the best tablet computer, we unpacked dozens of tablets, putting them through their paces, testing for speed, storage space, display size and resolution.
+To help you find the best tablet computer, we unpacked dozens of tablets, putting them through their paces, researching for speed, storage space, display size and resolution.
 We also wanted to make sure each tablet offered instant access to a variety of app ecosystems, such as the Amazon Appstore and Google Play, and that they offered their features at a price that won’t break the bank.
 Because you’ll want accessories like the best tablet floor stands.
 A tablet is the perfect halfway point between a phone and a computer, and you’ll see that the best tablets are the most useful hybrids.

 The product that truly encapsulated all of our criteria is the Amazon Fire 7 Tablet.
 It’s not the most powerful tablet on the block, but it offers the perfect marriage between features and price point, with a 7” IPS display, dual cameras on the front and back, a speedy 1.3 GHz quad-core processor and instantaneous access to the entire Amazon ecosystem, including the Appstore, Alexa, Kindle, Prime Video.
 Keep reading to learn more about the Fire 7 and the other products on this list.